August 22, 2025

 For example, let’s say you want to learn about a career in technology.
 The LLM will factor in specific details you provide—like background, interests, and goals—to give personalized guidance rather than generic career advice.

-Strategies for effective LLM search optimization
+Strategies for effective LLM optimization

 Gone are the days when “keyword stuffing” all but guaranteed search engine rankings.
 Now, everything is context-based.